mean-develpr/TennisGame/TennisGameServer/README.md

 ## The Wiring

-* **TennisGameService**: Here is where all calculations are done.
-It exposes only one method:

-    *  **Match point(Match match, Integer player)** Calculates resulting match after a point is won by player, updating player scores, games and a message with last action.

-* **ScoreboardController**: Very simple controller, delegates logic into TennisGameService.
-It stores the match in the session BUT there is no session management implemented.

-1. **CONTROLLERS** Here follows the package structure of the domain classes
+###  CONTROLLERS

         └── RacketSport
             ├── TennisSport
             ├── ScoreboardController.groovy
             └── UrlMappings.groovy

-1. **SERVICES** Here follows the package structure of the domain classes
+1. **ScoreboardController**: Delegates logic into TennisGameService.
+The match is stored in the session BUT there is no session management implemented.

+###  SERVICES

         └── RacketSport
             ├── TennisSport
             │   └── TennisGameService.groovy    (1)
-            ├── MapUtils.groovy                 (2)
             └── RacketGameService.groovy        (3)

-1. TennisGameService

-1. MapUtils

-1. RacketGameService
+1.  **TennisGameService** Calculates the score and the progress of a tennis match.
+It extends RacketGameService.
+1.  **RacketGameService** Abstract, implements the RacketGame interface which is used to keep track of the scores.
+The idea is that each sport (PingPong, Paddle...) will implement its own methods as in the TennisGameService to calculate the score

+###  DOMAIN

-1. **DOMAIN** Here follows the package structure of the domain classes
+Here follows the package structure of the domain classes

         └── RacketSport